VilleSalonen/laputin/README.md

 Laputin can be used to organize them into easily searchable and taggable collections.

 **Please** note that because Laputin identified files by their contents, it is not suitable for file collections where the files are routinely modified.
-Laputin is best when it's used with collections of static files.
+Laputin is designed to be used with collections of static files.

 *(Laputin as a name comes from a Finnish word lappu which means tag in English.
 Also this name is close to Action Man type of a president who is very efficient in organizing things.)*